Vangelis Rinas

-Vangelis Rinas is a Greek painter and sculptor.
-He was born on Samos in 1966, but grew up on Ikaria in the Northeastern Aegean Sea.
-He holds an MFA from the Athens School of Fine Arts and lives and works in Athens and New York City.
-Since 1992, he has done shows in Greece and abroad (including solo and group exhibitions) and participated in international biennales.
-These include his solo exhibition at the National Art Museum of China in Beijing and his latest solo show at Tenri Cultural Institute in New York.
-Since 2000, he has presented three solo exhibitions entitled "Endless Sailing".
-Some of his sculptures have been installed in the National Center for the Performing Arts in Beijing with Chinese ideograms and Braille writing.
+Vangelis Rinas (born 1966), is a Greek painter and sculptor.
+He grew up in Ikaria and holds an MFA from the Athens School of Fine Arts and lives and works in Athens and New York City.
+Since 1992, he has exhibited in Greece and abroad, including solo shows at the National Art Museum of China in Beijing and at the Tenri Cultural Institute in New York.
+Since 2000, he has also presented three solo exhibitions named Endless Sailing.
+Some of his sculptures, which feature Chinese ideograms and Braille writing, have been installed in the National Center for the Performing Arts in Beijing.